We introduce music to the public with these various programs and events:

 1. Pre-Concert Presentations

 We offer insights into music and musicians with our “Opening Notes” 45 minutes prior to each subscription concert in the Turner Studio Theater of the Clark State Performing Arts Center.
 Pre-concert talks before MasterWorks and NightLights programs cover aspects of the music on the program, and are presented by annual favorites Trudy Faber, Maestro Peter Stafford Wilson, composers whose works are being performed, and others.

 2. Concerts for Young People

 Every year, 1,500 area students attend an SSO concert at the Kuss Auditorium of the Clark State Performing Arts Center.
 The students are treated to an orchestral concert experience, the goal of which is to excite them about symphonic music, and perhaps inspire them to want to learn to play a musical instrument.
 We continue to hear from adults of all ages who were inspired by these concerts as children.
 It is a memorable experience and still a highlight of their lives even decades after the event.
 Starting in 2016-2017, the Springfield Symphony Orchestra has joined almost 100 orchestras all over the world in offering Link Up, a program designed by Carnegie Hall’s Weill Music Institute.
 Link Up is a program that integrates with music classrooms and brings students to the Kuss Auditorium ready to sing, dance, and play recorders along with the SSO from their seats.

-Sponsored by the Ruth B. and Thomas F. Mackey Charitable Trust, Dennis and Margaret Roark, and Security National Bank.
+Sponsored by the Ruth B. and Thomas F. Mackey Charitable Trust, Dennis and Margaret Roark, and Park National Bank.

 3. Students at the Symphony

 Sponsored by Mark Grimes and the Wilson Sheehan Foundation.